sattyamjjain/pyPantry/README.md

 ## 🤝 Contributing

 We welcome and value contributions from the open-source community.
-Your input, whether it's a bug fix, feature addition, or documentation improvement, helps enhance `pyDSAlgo`.
+Your input, whether it's a bug fix, feature addition, or documentation improvement, helps enhance `pyPantry`.

 ## 👏 Credits